-FALSE: A living will states your wishes and the treatment you want.
-Many people want to avoid being kept alive artificially when they are close to death, and others may choose to be kept alive with all possible means.
+FALSE: A living will states your wishes for the medical treatment you want and don’t want.
+Many people want to avoid being kept alive artificially when they are close to death, and others may choose to be kept alive for as long as medically possible.
 It is up to you.

 FALSE: Hospitals and physicians do not limit treatment options because you have a living will.
 If you are in an accident, or have a heart attack or some other injury, a living will does not prevent you from receiving medical care.
 A living will only takes effect when you are unable to communicate and at least two doctors agree that you have little or no chance of recovery.
 Those decisions are not made by emergency medical staff.

-If I assign a healthcare surrogate, I give up control over my medical decisions.
+If I designate a healthcare surrogate, I give up control over my medical decisions.

 FALSE: You do not give up the right to make your own decisions by signing a living will or choosing a healthcare surrogate.
-As long as you are able to make decisions, your consent is required for medical treatments.
+As long as you are able to make decisions, your choices will determine the kind of medical treatment you receive.

 I need a lawyer to do a living will.